Raul-code1/task-manager-v1-api/README.md

-# my-job-api
+# Task-manager-api

-my-job-api is a Node.js application that provides an API for job postings.
+Task-manager-api is a Node.js application that provides an API for board with tasks  managment.

 ## Version
 1.0.0